smautner/ubergauss/README.md

 # ubergauss

-gaussian mixture for clustering and kneepoint detection, wrapper for sklearn
+gaussian mixture for clustering and kneepoint detection, using sklearn